 Banking on the global trends of the growing demands for EV in the market, CSH had started its journey in the electrification race beginning with the partnership with BYD.
-This is in line with Malaysia's aims to grow the EV market share to 38% by 2040 through the Low Carbon Nation Aspiration (Aspirasi Negara Rendah Karbon) 2040, which is part of the National Energy Policy 2022-2040 (Dasar Tenaga Negara, or DTN) that was announced recently.
+This is in line with Malaysia's aims to grow the EV market share to 38% by 2040 through the Low Carbon Nation Aspiration (Aspirasi Negara Rendah Karbon) 2040, which is part of the National Energy Policy 2022-2040 (Dasar Tenaga Negara, or DTN) that was announced a year ago.
+Our first 10 electric powered vans have arrived at our shores with another 30 expected to arrive in November 2023.